-The silly little minds of men at their past and present stages of evolution cannot today and never have comprehended the mind and the purposes of the One in Whom we live and move and have our being; they have interpreted God in terms of themselves; therefore when men unthinkingly accept a dogma, they are only accepting the point of view of some other fallible human being, and are not accepting a divine truth at all.
+The little minds of men at their past and present stages of evolution cannot today and never have comprehended the mind and the purposes of the One in Whom we live and move and have our being; they have interpreted God in terms of themselves; therefore when men unthinkingly accept a dogma, they are only accepting the point of view of some other fallible human being, and are not accepting a divine truth at all.
 It is this truth that theological seminaries must begin to teach, training their men to think for themselves and to remember that the key to truth lies in the unifying power of Comparative Religion.
 Only those principles and truths which are universally recognized and which find their place in every religion are truly necessary to salvation.
-The secondary and controversial line of presented truths is usually unnecessary or significant only in so far as it buttresses the primary and essential truth.
+The secondary and controversial line of presented [Page 128] truths is usually unnecessary or significant only in so far as it buttresses the primary and essential truth.

-It is this distorted presentation of truth which has led humanity to the formulation of a body of doctrines about which Christ apparently knew nothing and —dare I say?— cared less.
-Christ cared only that men should [page 195] recognize that God is love, that all men are the children of the one Father and, therefore, brothers; that man’s spirit is eternal and that there is no death; He longed that the Christ within every man (the innate Christ consciousness which makes us one with each other and with Christ) should flower forth in all its glory; He taught that service was the keynote of the spiritual life and that the will of God would be revealed.
+It is this distorted presentation of truth which has led humanity to the formulation of a body of doctrines about which Christ apparently knew nothing.
+Christ cared only that men should recognize that God is love, that all men are the children of the one Father and, therefore, brothers; that man's spirit is eternal and that there is no death; He longed that the Christ within every man (the innate Christ consciousness which makes us one with each other and with Christ) should flower forth in all its glory; He taught that service was the keynote of the spiritual life and that the will of God would be revealed.
 These are not the points about which the mass of commentators have written.
-They have discussed ad nauseam how far Christ was divine and how far He was human; the nature of the Virgin Birth, the function of St. Paul as a teacher of Christian truth, the nature of hell, salvation through blood, and the authenticity and historicity of the Bible.
+They have discussed ad nauseam how far Christ was divine and how far He was human, the nature of the Virgin Birth, the function of St. Paul as a teacher of Christian truth, the nature of hell, salvation through blood, and the authenticity and historicity of the Bible.

-The words and epistles of St. Paul have received equal if not more attention from commentators than have the words of Christ, and the same infallibility has been ascribed to him, whereas the only writer in The New Testament who truly interpreted and understood the mind of Christ was St. John; in his epistles, the love of Christ emerges without doctrinal disputations.

-Today, men’s minds are recognizing the dawn of freedom; they are realizing that every man should be free to worship God in his own way.
-This, if true and insisted upon, sounds the death knell of theology.
+Today men's minds are recognizing the dawn of freedom; they are realizing that every man should be free to worship God in his own way.
 This will not mean (in the coming new age) that every man will pick a theological school to which he will choose to adhere.
 His own God- illumined mind will search for truth and he will interpret it for himself.
 The day of theology is over and that of a living truth is with us.
 This the orthodox churches refuse to recognize.
-Truth is essentially non-controversial; where controversy emerges, the concept is [page 196] usually secondary in importance and consists largely of men’s ideas about truth.
+Truth is essentially non-controversial; where controversy emerges, the concept is usually secondary in importance and consists largely of men's ideas about truth.